The Lure of Indirect

 And with the new normal of people not visiting branches (or even dealers sometimes), how else can you lend?
 Well…ok, there’s a bit to unpack in that one.
 For now, let’s focus on the appeal of indirect for credit unions.

 So why would credit unions go all-in on something the big banks couldn’t make profitable?
-A few reasons:
+Let’s look at a few of the reasons.
+Are these still true today?

 - Fresh off the “high” of reaching 100 million members in the US, credit unions saw an opportunity to use indirect as a path towards credit-worthy member growth.